Semthart28/DART-5/README.md

 cd darknet
 make
 ```
 Now, make sure you've downloaded CUDA and OpenCV.
-The Jetson Nano probably already has CUDA pre-installed.
+The Jetson Nano already has CUDA pre-installed if you downloaded the Jetpack SDK.
 In the Makefile in the Darknet directory, edit the lines at the top like this:
 ```
 GPU=1
 OPENCV=1